metagraph-dev/metagraph/docs/getting_started/tutorial.rst

     >>> csv_file = io.StringIO(data)
     >>> df = pd.read_csv(csv_file)

+This DataFrame represents a graph’s edges, but metagraph doesn’t know that yet.
 To use the DataFrame within metagraph, we first need to convert it into a Graph-like object.

-We understand that this DataFrame represents a graph’s edges, but metagraph doesn’t know that yet.

 A ``PandasEdgeMap`` takes a DataFrame plus the labels of the columns representing source and destination nodes.
 With these, metagraph will